AnkushAggarwalll/TodoAndBoard/readme.md

 - Change a Todo's title or status
 - Delete a Todo

+Additional features(you can import postman api for better understanding and endpoints)
+- All the passwords are encrypted and stored in the db
+- You can assign a board to a user and many user can use many boards
+- You can get which user is assigned to which boards

 For testing and api understanding all endpoints and params and urls you can refer to file of postman collection for the api "TodoAndBoard.postman_collection".

 ## To run this api